-Figure 14. (a) Total amount of suppressed noise at different frequencies is plotted for two different DFB bias currents.
-In both cases, RIN is suppressed below the shot noise floor. (b) Measured signal-to-noise ratio (SNR) of the balanced receiver.
+Fig. 9. (a) Total amount of noise suppression and the deviation of the signal peak versus phase deviation of the RF signal from 180°.
+Even with a phase variation of 100°, the receiver can suppress more than 16 dB of RIN noise whereas the signal peak reduction is less than 4 dB. (b) Measured signal-to-noise ratio (SNR) of the balanced receiver.
 The data points in the lower half of the graph shows the SNR for the receiver in unbalanced (single input) configuration.

-4.3.3.
+4.3.4.
 Signal-to-noise ratio (SNR)

-Figure 14 (b) shows the SNR of the link versus the received optical power for both the distributed balanced receiver and the reference receiver with a single detector.
+Figure 9(b) shows the SNR of the link versus the received optical power for both the distributed balanced receiver and the reference receiver with a single detector.
 The SNR for the single detector receiver is almost constant with increasing optical power, indicating that the receiver noise is dominated by the RIN.
-In contrast, the SNR for the balanced receiver increases monotonically with optical power upto 15 mW.
+In contrast, the SNR for the balanced receiver increases monotonically with optical power up to 15 mW.
 For optical power greater than 15 mW, the SNR still increases monotonically with optical power at a smaller rate.
-This suggests the presence of some residue RIN.
+This suggests the presence of some residual RIN.
 Comparing the two receivers, it is also noted that the SNR for the balanced receiver is 23 dB higher than that of a single detector receiver.